fleetdm/fleet/articles/comparative-look-at-ws1-and-fleet.md

 ### Comparative analysis

 When comparing the two solutions, several key differences emerge.
-VMware Workspace One offers a broad feature set with deep integration into the VMware ecosystem, potentially appealing to organizations heavily invested in VMware products.
+VMware Workspace ONE offers a broad feature set with deep integration into the VMware ecosystem, potentially appealing to organizations heavily invested in VMware products.
 However, the recent acquisition raises questions about long-term stability and cost-effectiveness.

 In contrast, Fleet's open-source nature and community-driven approach provide a level of transparency and control not typically found in proprietary solutions.
 This aspect particularly appeals to organizations wary of vendor lock-in and those valuing the agility and innovation spurred by community contributions.